Top 10 dynamic application security testing (DAST) tools for 2025

 What is DAST and how does it work?

-Dynamic application security testing (DAST) is a security assessment method that analyzes running applications to identify vulnerabilities.
+Dynamic application security testing (DAST) is a cybersecurity assessment method that analyzes running applications to identify vulnerabilities.
 Unlike static application security testing (SAST), which examines source code before deployment, DAST simulates real-world attacks by probing a web app’s inputs and responses.
 Note that while dynamic testing can be done manually or automatically, the term DAST is generally understood to mean automated testing using vulnerability scanners.

 Best DAST Tools for 2025

-Invicti seamlessly integrates into CI/CD pipelines and security workflows, making it an ideal choice for organizations looking for a scalable and accurate vulnerability scanning solution.
-It also incorporates IAST (interactive application security testing) for deeper coverage and enhanced security validation without code instrumentation.
-As the industry leader in DAST, Invicti provides comprehensive security by supporting automated scanning and vulnerability management in a continuous process and on a unified platform that also incorporates discovery.
+As a complete AppSec platform, Invicti supports modern web technologies, including JavaScript-heavy applications, SPAs, and all major API types (REST, SOAP, GraphQL, gRPC).
+It also incorporates IAST (interactive application security testing) for deeper coverage without code instrumentation.
+Invicti (formerly Netsparker) provides comprehensive security by supporting automated vulnerability scanning and vulnerability management in a continuous process across the software development lifecycle—all on a unified platform that also incorporates discovery.

-2. Acunetix by Invicti
+2. Acunetix by Invicti: DAST for SMBs

 3. Portswigger Burp Suite Enterprise